SSoelvsten/bdd-benchmark/README.md

 has not already collapsed to a terminal, a witness/counter-example is obtained from the diagram.

+- **`-f <path>`**

+  Path to a *.qcir* file.
+You can find multiple inputs in the *benchmarks/qbf* folder together with links to larger and more interesting inputs.

+- **`-o <...>`** (default: *input*)

-Each BDD variable corresponds to an input variables, i.e. a literal, of the *qcir* circuit.
+  Each BDD variable corresponds to an input variables, i.e., a literal, of the *qcir* circuit.
 To keep the decision diagrams small, one can choose from using different variable orders; each of these are derived from the given circuit during initialisation.

   - `input`: Use the order in which variables are introduced in the *.qcir* file.

   - `df`/`depth-first`: Order variables based on their first occurence in a depth-first traversal of the circuit.

   - `df_rtl`/`depth-first_rtl`: Same as `df` but the depth-first traversal is *right-to-left* for each gate in the circuit.

   - `level`/`level_df`: Order variables first based on their deepest reference by another gate.
 Ties are broken based on the depth-first (`df`) order.

   If the `input` ordering is used, then the gates of the circuit are also resolved in the order they were declared.
-Otherwise for `df` and `level`, gates are resolved in a bottom-up order based on their depth within the circuit.
+Otherwise, for `df` and `level`, gates are resolved in a bottom-up order based on their depth within the circuit.

-The *.qcir* file is given with the `-f` parameter and the ordering with `-o`.

 ```bash
 ./build/src/${LIB}_qbf_${KIND} -f benchmarks/qbf/example_a.qcir -o df